 Ericia Ward-Williams has been a part of the Coca-Cola Scholars Foundation since 2002, helping Scholars by connecting them in meaningful ways with other constituents of the Foundation (i.e., Selection Committees, Sponsors and Bottlers).
 When Ericia is not in the office, she enjoys spending time with her family and experiencing all of the great wonders life has to offer.
 There is always some new adventure.

 “There is something very fulfilling about seeing a Scholar grow from a teenager making an impact in his or her local community, into a young man or woman making an impact on a greater scale and knowing that the work that you do on a daily basis helped facilitate their success in some small way.”

 Lauren has been a part of the Coca-Cola Scholars Foundation since 2007 and loves sharing the inspirational work of Scholars and the Foundation.
 She creates, executes, and manages all communications, including the Foundation’s digital presence and social media channels.
 Away from the office, she enjoys teaching classes at a local dance studio and going for walks on the Atlanta Beltline with her husband, Matt.
 Connect with Lauren on Twitter at @laurbrien.

-“The most fulfilling thing about being a part of Foundation is playing a small part in helping such deserving students realize their dream of going to college.
+“The most fulfilling thing about being a part of the Foundation is playing a small part in helping such deserving students realize their dream of going to college.
 The determination of Coca-Cola Scholars to make this world a better place for everyone is truly inspiring.”

 LaQuanda Prince came to the Scholars Foundation in 2014 and helps Scholars use their award in a way that best suits their unique situation.
 A mother of three children, she enjoys attending their many sporting events and volunteering at their schools when away from the office.

 “I am excited and blessed to be a member of the Coca-Cola Scholars Foundation team, doing what I love and interacting daily with these extraordinary Scholars.”